 Ireland's insurance sector continues to see improvement in financial results as corrective rating and underwriting action in recent years are finally returning the industry to underwriting profitability.
-Claims costs related to personal injuries remain high by European standards although there are encouraging signs that the industry may have reached a peak in claims frequency; however, high claims costs remain a challenge that has the potential to reduce the competitiveness of commercial enterprise unless it is tackled.
-For IPB, the impact of internal claims management improvements and the signs of a moderating claims environment are very encouraging.

-...The mapping of claims hotspots across the country was completed in the first half of 2017 and will play an important role in prioritising surfaces and hazards for remediation in towns across the country...
+Claims costs related to personal injuries remain high by European standards although there are encouraging signs that the industry may have reached a peak in claims frequency; however, high claims costs remain a challenge that has the potential to reduce ...The mapping of claims hotspots across the country was completed in the first half of 2017 and will play an important role in prioritising surfaces and hazards for remediation in towns across the country...